SkafteNicki/dtu_mlops/09_crossvalidation_at_scale/readme.md

         images in the [FashionMNIST](https://github.com/zalandoresearch/fashion-mnist) dataset.
 Run the script with the default hyperparameters to get a feeling of how the training should be progress.
         Note down the performance on the test set.

    6.2.
+Start by defining a validation set and a validation dataloader that we can use for hyperparameter optimization
+        (HINT: use 5-10% of you training data).

+   6.3.
 Now, adjust the script to use Optuna.
 The 5 hyperparameters listed in the table above should at least be included
         in the hyperparameter search.
 For some we have already defined the search space but for the remaining you need to come up with a good range of values to investigate.
 We done integrating optuna, run a small study (`n_tirals=3`) to check that the code is working.

    Hyperparameter                                     | Search space                                                 |
    ---------------------------------------------------|--------------------------------------------------------------|
    Learning rate                                      | 1e-6 to 1e0                                                  |
    Number of output features in the second last layer | ???                                                          |
    The amount of dropout to apply                     | ???                                                          |
    Batch size                                         | ???                                                          |
    Use batch normalize or not                         | {True, False}                                                |
    (Optional) Different activations functions         | {`nn.ReLU`, `nn.Tanh`, `nn.RReLU`, `nn.LeakyReLU`, `nn.ELU`} |

-   6.3.
+   6.4.
 If implemented correctly the number of hyperparameter combinations should be at least 1000, meaning that
         we not only need baysian optimization but probably also need pruning to succeed.
 Checkout the page for [build-in pruners](https://optuna.readthedocs.io/en/stable/reference/pruners.html) in Optuna.
 Implement
         pruning in the script.
 I recommend using either the `MedianPruner` or the `ProcentilePruner`.

-   6.4 Re-run the study using pruning with a large number of trials (`n_trials>50`)
+   6.5 Re-run the study using pruning with a large number of trials (`n_trials>50`)

-   6.5 Take a look at this [visualization page](https://optuna.readthedocs.io/en/latest/tutorial/10_key_features/005_visualization.html)
+   6.6 Take a look at this [visualization page](https://optuna.readthedocs.io/en/latest/tutorial/10_key_features/005_visualization.html)
        for ideas on how to visualize the study you just did.
 Make at least two visualization of the study and make sure that you understand them.

-   6.6 Pruning is great for better spending your computational budged, however it comes with a trade-off.
+   6.7 Pruning is great for better spending your computational budged, however it comes with a trade-off.
 What is
        it and what hyperparameter should one be especially careful about when using pruning?

-   6.7 Finally, what parameter combination achieved the best performance?
+   6.8 Finally, what parameter combination achieved the best performance?
 What is the test set performance for this
        set of parameters.
 Did you improve over the initial set of hyperparameters?

 7. The exercises until now have focused on doing the hyperparameter searching sequentially, meaning that we test one